 Carefully consider the objectives of your concept testing to make sure the measures used will successfully answer your team’s questions.

-- Market segments of your target market that you’re most likely to use (order and prioritise)
+Consider the market segments of your target audience that you’re most likely to use, and order and prioritise them.

 Step 3.
 Choose the right flow for your concept test

 The flow of your concept test survey ensures that your target audience understands and buys into the survey they’re taking.

 In the introduction section, make sure to introduce your survey in clear language.

 Next: The main section.
 Here you can start to add in the core survey questions that introduce your concept and invite the respondent to evaluate its perceived value, relevance and appeal.
 Find out if the respondent sees the concept as a luxurious purchase or a functional necessity, whether its features seem well-thought-out, and whether it seems innovative.
 You may also want to establish a baseline of respondent’s buying history, asking about brands they have purchased in the recent past, quantities and usage frequencies.

 End the survey by thanking the respondent.
 You could also use this opportunity to remind them that their data will be stored securely, and it’s only accessed by the research team.

 Check out one example of a concept testing survey below.
 You can access this template for free

 When you carry out concept testing, you’ll receive a lot of data back.
 If you’re using a turn-key system like the Qualtrics Concept Testing Program, you can explore and filter it using visual dashboards.
 If you’re sorting the data by hand, use spreadsheet software like Microsoft Excel to begin to sort, filter, compare and pivot-chart your results.
 You can also try to pull information into a visual format with the in-built charting tools.